Skip to main content

 EXPAND

-Use when: you need to add dimensional detail with one or more levels.
+Use to add dimensional detail with one or more levels.

-Shape impact: Expands (creates the full cross product for the specified level(s)).
+Shape impact: expands to the full cross product of the specified levels.

 Examples: